 Representative Results

-The catheter-based endovascular angioplasty resulted in a significant reduction in the pressure gradient across the stenotic vessels [1].
-Post-dilation of the stent further reduced the pressure in the distal part of the left superior pulmonary vein to 15 millimeters of mercury [2].
+The catheter-based endovascular angioplasty resulted in a significant reduction in the pressure gradient across the stenotic lesion [1].
+The pressure gradient after the stenting was reduced to 1 millimeter of mercury.
+[2].
+Blood flow improvements were observed in the stenotic veins[3].

 LAB MEDIA: Table 1.
 Video editor: Highlight the "pre-intervention" and "post-stenting" rows

 LAB MEDIA: Table 1.
-Video editor: Highlight the "post-dilation of the stent" row for LSPV to show the pressure drop to 15 millimeters of mercury in the distal part.
+Video editor: Highlight the "post-stenting" row for LSPV to show the pressure drop to 1 millimeters of mercury in the pressure gradient.

+Blood flow improvements were observed in the stenotic veins.(4.1.3-DSA-1, 4.1.3-DSA-2, 4.1.3-DSA-3)